aerogear-attic/aerogear-simplepush-server/server-netty/README.md

     mvn exec:java

-This will start the server listening to the localhost addresss, port 7777 and using transport layer security.
-To toggle these arguments you can specify overrides on the command lind:
+This will start the server listening localhost using port 7777.
+To toggle these arguments you can specify overrides on the command line:

     mvn exec:java -Dexec.args="-host=localhost -port=8888 -tls=false -ack_interval=10000 -reaper_timeout=60000"